JUNE 3, 2018 | WRITTEN BY JENNY PERKINS

 After discussing possible prevention methods let’s also have a look at a few effective habits that will make it easier to manage hip dysplasia in your pooch:

-To prevent hip dysplasia ensure that the parents and grandparents of the Shih Tzu you are adopting are certified as not being carriers of the disease.
+One final tip.
+To prevent hip dysplasia in your dog, ensure that the parents and grandparents of the Shih Tzu you are adopting are certified as not being carriers of the disease.